TimKie/YOLO-LiDAR-Fusion/README.md

       - number of the image (between '000000' and '007517')
       - 'random' for multiple random images
       - 'evaluation' to process the complete dataset
+      - 'video' to process raw data and create a processed video

    - **--mode**:
       - detect (model only detects objects) (default)